 In addition to to the properties explicitly defined as part of an App Object, each App Object is also given a another property:

 __id**, which serves as a unique identifier for each App Object instance.
 A unique

 __id value is automatically assigned whenever an App Object instance is added to AirData.
 To display this property more explicitly, add a text property and call it "__id".
 This will display the previously-hidden unique identifier of each App Object instance:

 All App Objects are assigned unique

 __idvalues, even when the property is not explicitly displayed.

 Calling an App Object instance based on its

 __id is valuable when the instance needs to be specific and unique, such as, for example, when declaring which instance will be deleted as part of an AirData Request.
 Under most other circumstances, it is safe for this unique identifier to be abstracted away, which is why it is not displayed in AirData by default.

 Once defined, an App Object can be used as a type anywhere a variable can be declared, such as the Variable Tree or as expected input in a Data Flow.
 To do so, select the relevant object from the options that appear upon selecting objects as the variable type.
 For example, the following example provides two objects to choose from, "Identity" and "Information":

 To query an AirData App Object, use the AirData Request Data Operation.
-This allows you to save new App Object instances, update existing App Object instances, and pull lists of information already saved to the App Object to analyze or display as part of your application.
+This allows you to save new App Object instances, update existing App Object instances, and pull Lists of Objects already saved to the App Object.

 Information structured according to an AirData App Object and saved to AirData will be saved in a Datastore and accessible long after the associated Journey is complete.